 She studied it for a moment then asked: ‘So what’s with the little person holding the ‘GO’ sign?’

 ‘That’s your Mental Gatekeeper,’ I responded.
 ‘The Gatekeeper directs the way your mind works in a challenging situation,’ I said.
 ‘She is centrally positioned to keep up with what’s going on above and below stairs.
 She decides if you may, or may not, take the stairs.’

 Brenda raised her eyebrows, and smiled deprecatingly at the idea of something in her head telling her what to do.
 She then pointed at the details at the bottom of the image.

 ‘I get it that the coal fuels our energy.
 Are the red lights for danger?’
-I nodded, then handed her the two bottom pieces which she added to the central shape.

-‘What are the letters behind the stairs?’
+‘Can you read the letters behind the stairs?’
 I asked.

 ‘Tricky!’ she finally protested.
 ‘I saw the ones you hid behind the ladder, but you placed the letters ‘I and n’ too close together, so I read them as a ‘w’.
 That’s not playing fair!’ she laughingly protested.

-She leaned back in her chair and silently reflected.
+She leaned back in her chair and reflected.
 ‘Sometimes I am too hasty and I do jump to conclusions before I have all the information,’ she admitted.
 ‘But, I don’t think this is really what’s making me fail so often.
 This could catch me out once or twice, but not four times.’
 I agreed.